syncfusion-content/javascript-docs/js/Diagram/Swim-lane.md

 }
 {% endhighlight %}
 ## Adding Lanes
 Any number of lanes can be added by using the lanes collection, as shown in the following code.
-To visualize the lanes, each lane’s size and color have to be specified.
+To visualize the lanes, each lane's size and color have to be specified.
 {% highlight js %}
 var swimlane = {
     type: "swimlane",